telerik/blazor-docs/getting-started/vs-integration/snippets.md

 To use the Telerik UI for Blazor code snippets, install the Telerik UI for Blazor Visual Studio Extension. @[template](/_contentTemplates/common/general-info.md#vsx-download)

-## Add a Code Snippet to a .razor page
+## Adding a Code Snippet to a .razor Page

 1. Use the `tb` shortcut that stands for Telerik Blazor and select a snippet from the dropdown menu.
     1. Alternatively, type the component name, and the available snippets will appear in a dropdown menu.